labib1910024/ECE-4124_1910024/Lab_07.md

 <p text-align="justify">
  An electric filter is a circuit that passes certain frequencies and rejects other frequencies.
 The simplest filters consist of two elements, RC and RL.
 A lowpass filter passes low frequencies and rejects high frequencies.
 A highpasss filter passes high frequencies and rejects low frequencies.

 In signal processing, a finite impulse response (FIR) filter is a filter whose impulse response is of finite duration, because it settles to zero in finite time.

+A Hamming window is a windowing function used in signal processing to concentrate the energy of a frame on the spectrum, reducing signal edge disparity by multiplying each frame with this specific function.

 </p>